malescordia/cub3D/notes.md

 - Can receive key_press, key_release, mouse click, close button click, etc based on the x_event value.

 void *mlx_new_image(void *mlx_ptr, int width, int height);
+- Creates a new image object in memory.
+This is image object can be thought of as a canvas or buffer where graphical data can be stored.

 char *mlx_get_data_addr(void *img_ptr, int *bits_per_pixel, int *size_line, int *endian);
+- It is used to access the pixel data of a previously created image, or in other words, obtain a pointer to the pixel data of an image.

 int mlx_put_image_to_window(void *mlx_ptr, void *win_ptr, void *img_ptr, int x, int y);
+- Renders images onto windows.
+By specifying x and y we control where the image will be placed within the window.

 void *mlx_xpm_file_to_image(void *mlx_ptr, char *filename, int *width, int *height);
+- Loads an XPM file from disk into memory.
+It returns a pointer to the loaded image object.
+This project can then be used to render the image.
+- If the function fails tho load the image it returns **NULL**.

 **RAYCASTING**